DAVID Beckham has spoken of getting "goose bumps" over being part of the official handover of the Olympic Flame to London.

 It will then begin a 70-day torch relay across Britain, involving 8,000 torchbearers who will take it to the opening ceremony in east London.
-Three-time Olympic sailing champion Ben Ainslie will be the first torchbearer.
+Three-time Olympic sailing champion Ben Ainslie will be

 "There was a lot of moments when I got goose bumps, just being part of it," Beckham said of being present at the handover at the Panathenaic Stadium in Athens, home of the 1896 Games.

 Flight BA2012 will touch down in Britain this evening.
 The official delegation team on board includes the Princess Royal and London 2012 chairman Lord Coe.

 Beckham, who was a key part of London's successful bid to the stage the Games, also gets to light a cauldron, he said.

 "Obviously there is going to be a certain amount of pressure.
 I hope it lights," he said.
 "I have said to Seb (Lord Coe) how honoured I have been to be invited to be part of the team that bids for

 "I have never performed in an Olympic Games but to be invited to be in a successful bid team, I was hugely honoured.
 Then to be travelling back with the flame tonight and to be lighting it is

 something very special and something I am going to cherish for many years."